MANDATORY CONTINUING PROFESSIONAL DEVELOPMENT PROGRAM

 • Professional e‐ writing, (blogs, website posts)

-• Other similar activities, excluding reports and documentation prepared in the course of providing care to clients
+Excludes reports and documentation prepared in the course of providing client care.

-General Attendance at Conferences, Workshops, Seminars and Conventions
+General Attendance at Conferences, Workshops, Seminars and Conventions: (1/2 day = 1 credit)

 SECTION B – CONTINUING EDUCATION ACTIVITIES